boun-tabi/UD_Turkish-BIMST/README.md

 # Summary

 This is the edited version of a UD_Turkish-IMST treebank.
-For the original treebank, please visit [UD_Turkish-PUD github](https://github.com/UniversalDependencies/UD_Turkish-IMST/).
-Within the [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/)'s project supported the Scientific and Technological Research Council of Turkey (TÜBITAK) under grant number 117E971, we have edited the syntactic relations within the original tree.
+For the original treebank, please visit [UD_Turkish-IMST github](https://github.com/UniversalDependencies/UD_Turkish-IMST/).
+Within the [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/)'s project supported by the Scientific and Technological Research Council of Turkey (TÃœBITAK) under grant number 117E971, we have edited the syntactic relations within the original tree.

 # More